Skip to Content

 Mulch is also great for preventing weeds from sprouting!
 Compost can also be used and works similarly by transferring its water supply to the soil it covers.

-Using mulch in the garden will save water and prevent soil erosion and weeds and reduce the amount of work required.
+Using mulch in the garden will save water, prevent soil erosion and weeds, and reduce the work required.
 I wrote an article about mulch in the garden, and you can read that here.

 Swapping lawns for rock and concrete for water saving

-One of the easiest and most effective ways to avoid excess water usage is by swapping lawns for concrete or rocks.
-Even reducing the amount of lawn within one’s yard can significantly reduce the water necessary for upkeeping the growth and color.
+One of the easiest and most effective ways to avoid excess water usage is by changing lawns for concrete or gravel.
+Even reducing the amount of lawn within one’s yard can significantly reduce the Water necessary for upkeeping the growth and color.

 Water timer usage can be something to look into for water saving